cozy/cozy.github.io/src/index.md

 ## Get in touch

-Our great community is answering your questions [on our forum](https://forum.cozy.io/) and on our [IRC chat](https://webchat.freenode.net/?channels=cozycloud).
+Get help from our great community [on our forum](https://forum.cozy.io) and on our [IRC chat](https://webchat.freenode.net/?channels=cozycloud).

 Of course you can also write an email to our Support team: claude at cozy.io.